DanielY1783/te_ml/bin/2018_06_28_kmers_faster/local/README.txt

-kmer_counter_batch counts the number of each 6-mer within each HERV at /dors/capra_lab/users/yand1/te_ml/data/2018_06_26_kmers_hervs_chromehmm/hervs_hg19.tsv and is designed for use with slurm batch arrays for faster parallel processing.
+kmer_counter_batch Counts k-mers for each herv by reading command line argument with file name with base pairs for HERVs and creating a count for each k-mer and saving to /dors/capra_lab/users/yand1/te_ml/data/2018_06_28_kmers_faster/batch_output This version is a local version for testing of a full version on accre for batch array processing of data to create a feature matrix.

-data_splitter splits the HERV data at /dors/capra_lab/users/yand1/te_ml/data/2018_06_26_kmers_hervs_chromehmm/hervs_hg19.tsv into smaller files, with the number of the file appended before .tsv (for example, hervs_hg19_1.tsv)
+data_splitter splits the HERV data at /dors/capra_lab/users/yand1/te_ml/data/2018_06_26_kmers_hervs_chromehmm/hervs_hg19.tsv into smaller files.
+This is a local version for testing.
-Smaller files are saved to /dors/capra_lab/users/yand1/te_ml/data/2018_06_28_kmers_faster/batch_input